gbarros/learn-cartesi/README.md

-# TypeScript DApp Template

-This is a template for TypeScript Cartesi DApps.
-It uses node to execute the backend application.
-The application entrypoint is the `src/index.ts` file.
-It is bundled with [esbuild](https://esbuild.github.io), but any bundler can be used.

-@TODO change me
+# Tutorial to learn how to use Cartesi Rollups

+This has a special focus on using Sunodo and deroll to interact with the rollup.

+Check the [instructions](./Instructions.MD) and enjoy!